 Here’s a 1993 black comedy we enjoyed as kids.
 A lovably daft high-concept film about two mates on holiday with their dead boss.
 Hurray!

-Weekend at Bernies II
+Jokes With a Corpse in Weekend at Bernies II

 The film is about Larry Wilson Larry Wilson (Andrew McCarthy) and Richard Parker (Jonathan Silverman).